-EXCEPTIONS FOR SPECIFIC IN-PERSON INSTRUCTION WHERE REQUIRED CONDITIONS ARE INET The school currently meets the exceptions required to provide in-person person education for students in grades K-3 (see section 0d(1) of the Ready Schools, Safe Learners guidance).
-The school currently meets the exceptions required to provide limited in-person instruction for specific groups of students (see section Od(2) of the Ready Schools, Safe Learners guidance).
+The school currently meets the required metrics to successfully reopen for in-person instruction in an On-Site or Hybrid model.
+If this box cannot yet be checked, the school must return to Comprehensive Distance Learning but may be able to provide some in-person instruction through the exceptions noted below.
+EXCEPTIONS FOR SPECIFIC IN-PERSON INSTRUCTION WHERE REQUIRED CONDITIONS ARE MET The school currently meets the exceptions required to provide in-person person education for students in grades K-3 (see section 0d(1) of the Ready Schools, Safe Learners guidance). $\boxtimes$ The school currently meets the exceptions required to provide limited in-person instruction for specific groups of students (see section Od(2) of the Ready Schools, Safe Learners guidance).
 The school currently meets the exceptions required for remote or rural schools in larger population counties to provide in-person instruction (see section 0d(3) of the Ready Schools, Safe Learners guidance).
 The school currently meets the exceptions required for smaller population counties to provide in-person instruction (see section 0d(4) of the Ready Schools, Safe Learners guidance).

-The school currently meets the exceptions required for schools in low population density counties (see section 0d(5) of the Ready Schools, Safe Learners guidance).
-The school currently meets the exceptions required for small districts to provide in-person instruction (see section 0d(6) of the Ready Schools, Safe Learners guidance).
+The school currently meets the exceptions required for schools in low population density counties (see section 0d(5) of the Ready Schools,

+The school currently meets the exceptions required for small districts to provide in-person instruction (see section 0d(6) of the Ready

+Safe Learners guidance).